-- Increase oat returns for the Canadian Oat growers through new variety development and crop input usage, and new or improved health claims.
+- Increase oat returns for Western Canadian oat growers through new variety development, crop input usage, and new or improved health claims.

-- Promote the development of oat varieties that allow for better agronomic traits.
+- Promote the development of oat varieties that allow for better agronomic traits including yield.

-- Fund the research of new products, processes and uses for the development of high value oat end-uses.
+- Fund the research of new products, processes and applications for the development of high value oat end-uses.

-- Work with Health Canada and the industry to ensure issues are scientifically based and align with realistic measurements.
+- Work with Health Canada, PMRA and the industry to ensure policies are scientifically based and align with realistic measurements

 - Promote the health benefits of oats to consumers and to the industry.

-- Participate in media publications, conferences and related events promoting the benefits of Canadian oats.
+- Participate in media publications, conferences and related events to promote the benefits of Canadian oats.

-- Investigate and promote opportunities for the sale of oats into international markets on behalf of Canadian oat growers.
+- Investigate and promote opportunities for the sale of oats and oat products into international markets on behalf of Western Canadian oat growers.

-- Address agricultural issues as a grower organization using our expertise to collaborate with other organizations and government agencies for positive outcomes.
+- Address agricultural issues using grower expertise to collaborate with other organizations and government agencies for positive outcomes.

 - Collaborate with the transportation industry to ensure growers receive fair, responsive, efficient, transparent, reliable and economical ways to transport oats.

-- Continue to encourage Agriculture Canada, the Saskatchewan government and the USDA to maintain research as a priority and to enhance publicly funded agricultural research.
+- Continue encouraging Agriculture and Agri-Food Canada, Western provincial governments and the USDA to maintain research as a priority and to enhance publicly funded agricultural research.